lechszym/cosc343_ev3dev2simulator/README.md

-This project is a fork off of https://github.com/ev3dev-python-tools/ev3dev2simulator.
+This project is a fork off of https://github.com/ev3dev-python-tools/ev3dev2simulator with the support for the configuration for the Owheo foyer floor tile pattern and its noisy color sensor readings.

 # ev3dev2simulator: simulator for the EV3 (ev3dev2 API)